 Equipment such as rifles, shotguns, ammunition, air rifles, sling shots, hunting knives, bows and arrows, etc., are allowed only for those who participate in hunting season.
 All such equipment must be locked in storage in the safe located in the Campus Center.
 Items of this nature may not be kept in college housing or vehicles on campus at any time.
 Handguns, long knives, or other weapons are not permitted at any time.
-Detailed instructions are available from the associate provost for co-curricular programs.
+Detailed instructions are available in student services.

 When a fire alarm is set off, students must vacate the residence hall immediately using the nearest safe exit.
 The residence life staff will designate an assembly area outside of the building where students should report.
 Students should stay at the assembly point until they are allowed to reenter the building.
 In the event of a fire, it is essential that students stay at the assembly point to allow an accurate head count to be taken.
 Students who do not exit a building when a fire alarm sounds will be fined $50.
 The residence life staff will be available to provide further information and assistance.

 Students are also accountable for the behavior of their guests and are responsible for ensuring that they abide by college policies.
 Apartment residents must obtain consent from all apartment residents.
 All guests must be of the same gender as the hosting student.
 Exceptions for family may be granted by the director of residence life.
 Unauthorized guests will be asked to leave, and the host(ess) will be held responsible for the conduct of their guests.

 A key for your room or apartment and an outdoor access tag are issued when you move in.
 If you lose your key or tag or fail to return it, you will be assessed a replacement charge of $30.
 Students are encouraged to lock their rooms at all times.
 The college is not responsible for lost, stolen, or damaged possessions.